pinheiroGroup/Kinbiont.jl/docs/src/07_example_ML/index.md

-In this example we analyze the already fitted data from: High-throughput characterization of bacterial responses to complex mixtures of chemical pollutants in Nature Microbiology, https://doi.org/10.1038/s41564-024-01626-9.
+In this example we analyze the already fitted data from: [High-throughput characterization of bacterial responses to complex mixtures of chemical pollutants in Nature Microbiology](https://doi.org/10.1038/s41564-024-01626-9.)

 We read the results of the fits and the antibiotic present in each well from the data examples provided in the Kinbiont.jl github: